 It shows that you have qualified to work in governance and that you have the relevant work experience to put your understanding into practice.

 There are two levels of chartered membership: Associate, denoted by the post-nominals ACG (formerly ACIS) and Fellow, which uses the post-nominals FCG (formerly FCIS).

-In applying for membership of Governance New Zealand Inc. you are automatically applying for membership of the global body The Chartered Governance Institute (formerly ICSA Global) on its New Zealand register.
+As an Associate or Affiliated member of Governance New Zealand Inc. you automatically acquire membership of the global body, The Chartered Governance Institute, on its New Zealand register.

 Governance New Zealand Inc. Associate and Fellow members are entitled to use the designations of Chartered Secretary and/or Chartered Governance Professional.

 Types of membership